david-switalski/apirestful-ecommerce/README.md

 ## Running Tests

-The test suite is designed to run locally against a temporary test database, ensuring your development data is not affected.
+The test suite runs against an isolated, temporary database that is created and destroyed automatically for each test session.
+This guarantees that your development data is never affected and that tests are always run in a clean, predictable environment.

 **Prerequisite:** The Docker database container must be running.